nalostta/aworld/README.md

 ## Usage
 To run the application locally, use:
 > python server.py
+# Alternatively, try the experimental FastAPI server:
+> python server_fastapi.py

-Open your web browser and visit http://localhost:5000 to access the game.
+Open your web browser and visit http://localhost:5001 to access the game.

 Project Structure